fabric8io/fabric8/readme.md

     container-add-profile root kibana

-the profile I used in the demo video is **exmaple-camel-fabric** or can be created via the console via:
+the profile I used in the demo video is **example-camel-fabric** or can be created via the console via:

     container-create-child  --profile example-camel-fabric root mycamel